njsito01/Portfolio-Project_CTA-Ridership/README.md

 **3. Are there seasonal trends for different modes?
 (Does bus usage increase in the summer?
 Etc.)**

 The number of rides during the the summer months (June, July, August) is higher than the other months of the year.
-It is worth noting, however, that ridership is not greatly diminished throughout the rest ofthe year.
-This could indicate that there is a regular base of riders, regardless of the time of year, and during the warmer months, riders who are not part of that regular base will ride it more.
+It is worth noting, however, that ridership is not greatly diminished throughout the rest of the year.
+This could indicate that there is a regular base of riders, regardless of the time of year - and during the warmer months, riders who are not part of that regular base will ride it more.

 ### Recommendations